Rodovali/torpydo/TPDP.md

 - Data forwarding

 During **handshake**, the client and the node will exchange a shared key, to encrypt and decrypt data.
-Then the client communicates to the node its destination host name and port, on which the node tries to connect.
-If the connection is successful, the session enter the data forwarding phase.
+Then the client communicates with the node its destination hostname and port, to which the node tries to connect.
+If the connection is successful, the session enters the data forwarding phase.

-During the **data forwarding** phase, every data segment received from the source are decrypted and forwarded to the destination.
-Similarly, every data segment received from the destination are encrypted and forwarded to the source.
+During the **data forwarding** phase, every data segment received from the source is decrypted and forwarded to the destination.
+Similarly, every data segment received from the destination is encrypted and forwarded to the source.

 ### Handshake
 For a node, the handshake protocol is: